Logiqx/gps-details/docs/devices/apple/watches/kiteboard-230723-1712Z/README.md

 The most common causes of accuracy issues affecting the Doppler-derived speeds will usually be the result of a submersion.
 This can be observed in the graph below, showing that speed (in)accuracy estimates are most affected during a fall / crash.
 These are almost certainly being caused by submersions, when the GNSS signal tracking is severely impaired (or lost entirely).

-The highest speed of the session was slightly over over 12 m/s (approximately 24 knots) and was recorded at around point 685.
-This was quite likely to be a "spike" due to the speed accuracy estimate (orange) being around 2 m/s.
+The highest speed of the session was slightly around 12.5 m/s (approximately 25 knots) and was recorded at around point 685.
+This was quite likely to be a "spike" due to the speed accuracy estimate (orange) exceeding 1.5 m/s.
 This serves as a simple illustration of where the speed accuracy estimate can be useful in identifying spikes.

 ![Doppler Speed vs Accuracy](img/dspd-dspda.png)